 “At 14 years old, I decided to play tennis.
 Like much of my young life, if I put my mind to a thing, I accomplished it.
 It wasn’t from my mother’s investment, or my father’s encouragement that I was driven to the courts of D.C.
 It was because my father left behind a racket, some tennis balls, and the will of an athlete.
 Arthur Ashe inspired me from the television when he defeated Jimmy Connors in Wimbledon.
 I looked at him and realized that he was doing something that I could do, so I did it!” - Peter Townes

-Four years later he attended South Carolina State University on a full tennis scholarship and earned a Bachelor of Art in English with a minor in Journalism.
+Executive Director and Founder, Peter A. Townes, attended South Carolina State University on a full tennis scholarship and earned a Bachelor of Art in English with a minor in Journalism.
 He then went on to coach student-athletes who became productive citizens: doctors, lawyers, teachers, and businessmen/women.
-To his credit, two of the Founder’s adult children obtained Division 1 tennis scholarships, and one earned the National Merit Award, then walked on to her Division 1 Tennis team and became team captain for three years.
+To his credit, two of the Founder’s adult children obtained Division 1 tennis scholarships, and one earned the National Merit Award, then walked onto her Division 1 Tennis Team and became team captain for three years.
 His eldest son maintains the title of Head Mens & Womens Tennis Coach at a Division 1 university.